star-whale/starwhale/docs/docs/tutorials/cifar10.md

 Finished Training
 ```

 Great!
 Now you have your model trained and saved.
-You could see it locates in the `models` directory.
+You can see it in the `models` directory.

-## Slice the test dataset using Starwhale protocol
+## Slice the test dataset using the Starwhale protocol

-In the training section we got a dataset called [CIFA-10](https://www.cs.toronto.edu/~kriz/cifar.html).
+In the training section, we got a dataset called [CIFA-10](https://www.cs.toronto.edu/~kriz/cifar.html).

 ```console
 $ cd ../data